-Anxiety was assessed using the Generalised Anxiety Disorder 7-item scale (GAD-7).46 The GAD-7 assesses frequency of experiencing seven different symptoms of anxiety over the past two weeks, using a four point Likert scale (0/Not at all to 3/Nearly every day).
-Scores are summed to give a total from 0-21, where a higher GAD-7 score is indicative of higher anxiety, and scores can also be categorised into minimal (0-4), mild (5-9), moderate (10-14) and severe (15-21) levels of anxiety.
+Anxiety was assessed using the Generalised Anxiety Disorder 7-item Scale (GAD-7).
+The GAD-7 assesses frequency of experiencing seven different symptoms of anxiety over the past 2 weeks, using a 4-point Likert Scale (0/Not at all to 3/Nearly every day).
+Scores are summed to give a total from 0 to 21, where a higher GAD-7 score is indicative of higher anxiety, and scores can also be categorised into minimal (0-4), mild (5-9), moderate (10-14) and severe (15-21) levels of anxiety.